Ajy74/tech-cheat-sheet/Flutter/flutter-version-management.md

 fvm use 3.29.0

 ```
-> Now you all set to run flutter command using fvm
+> Now you all set to run flutter command using fvm  <br>
 > Note : to use the flutter version you have set for project usinf fvm , you must prefix fvm before flutter commands like :
 ```bash
 fvm flutter doctor